Affirmation: LGBTQ Mormons, Families, & Friends: Membership and presence

 For most of its history, Affirmation functioned through local chapters established mostly in the Pacific Northwest, and in other major American cities such as Portland, Seattle, Los Angeles, New York City and Washington, DC where there were critical masses of Mormons and LGBT people.
 With the advent of the Internet, many gay and lesbian Mormons began to participate in Affirmation from overseas, especially in Latin America.
 In 2001 the first non-English chapter was formed in Mexico City, and later chapters appeared in Santiago, Valparaíso, and Puebla.
 Affirmation chapters also organized in England and Australia in the early 2000s.
 In 2013, leadership in the U.S. began to support expansion in Latin America and Europe.
 Currently, in addition to the aforementioned countries, Affirmation has a presence in Ecuador, Peru, Argentina, Paraguay, Brazil, Colombia and in the Caribbean.

 An important form of outreach for Affirmation was launched in 1980 with the beginning of the monthly newsletter Affinity.
-In 1985, Affirmation entered the world of the Internet through on-line bulletin boards that evolved into a variety of chat groups and eventually a website, Affirmation.org.
+In 1994, Affirmation entered the world of the Internet through on-line bulletin board Q-Saints that evolved into a variety of chat groups and eventually a website, Affirmation.org.
 Affirmation currently has both Spanish and Portuguese websites as well.
 After 2012, Affirmation began to engage with LGBT Mormons and their families and friends through social media outlets such as Facebook, YouTube and Twitter in multiple languages.
 Affirmation began to take advantage of virtual meeting technology to allow its members to talk face-to-face, allowing individual LGBT Mormons in remote locations to network.

 At the head of the organization is an executive committee composed of three members.
 Affirmation is also governed by a board of directors, and a leadership team consisting of international volunteers.
 Affirmation holds annual national and regional conferences as well in the dozen or so countries where there is an organized presence.
 In 2017, Affirmation hired its first full-time employees: Spanish- and Portuguese- language webmasters, and an executive director, to support the work of its executive committee, Board and leadership team throughout the world.